You’re probably feeling a little tired.

 There was no scandal, no moral failure…just fatigue—a soul-weariness that most of us who have led for more than a few minutes know all too well.
 (The full message is a great listen for any leader struggling with fatigue…and the message is better than the articles that summarize it.
 Howard-John is nuanced, thoughtful, and very real.
 Listen here.)

 What encouraged me so much about Wesley was his decision to take a break before something bad happened—or at least something worse than the fatigue and frustration he confessed to.
 As he said in the message, he’s not burned out.
 He’s coming back.
 But he’s tired.

-When you peek behind the headlines of mega-church pastor failures, business leaders who get fired, the resignations of politicians and even implosion of athletes, one common theme is that many of them were tired…dead tired.
-(I offer some thoughts on why mega-church pastors keep failing in this post.)
+When you peek behind the headlines of mega-church pastor failures, business leaders who get fired, the resignations of politicians, and even the implosion of athletes, one common theme is that many of them were tired…dead tired.
+(I offer some thoughts on why megachurch pastors keep failing in this post.)

 Run on empty for long, and it’s almost inevitable that you end up doing something you (and many others) will regret for a long time.

 So—now the big question— why is leadership so exhausting?